nikolassv/bartib/README.md

 ## Tutorial

 Alice is not chasing white rabbits any more.
 She has a real job now with real clients and project managers.
 Therefore, she has to keep track of how she uses the hours of her working day.
-See how Alice uses Bartib for this and learn how you can use too.
+See how Alice uses Bartib for this and learn how you can use it, too.

-At 8:00 in the morning, Alice arrives at the office.
+At 8:00 a.m.
+Alice arrives at the office.
 She got an email from her project manager who asks her to start working right away on _Urgent Task X_ from _Important Project A_.
-So Alice types on the command line:
+So Alice types at the command line:

 ```console
 alice@work: ~ $ bartib start -d "Urgent Task X" -p "Important Project"